NodeBE4/opinion/_posts/2023-01-02-EnclavedMicrostate.md

 So, does anyone know how to unblock a Youtube channel from your account?
 In its infinite wisdom, Youtube put the 'block channel' button immediately under 'show transcript' and didn't ask for a confirmation so now I've blocked Kiara apparently.

+EDIT: Thanks to the three people who replied (/u/DanteKir, /u/JimmyBoombox, and /u/SillyRabbit000); turns out I did a big dumb.
+What happened was I had an extension that allowed me to block channels directly via the report menu, and I had blocked her through the extension rather than natively on Google.
+Sorry for the alarm!

+----- __1021.6__ -----2023-01-11 11:45:41+08:00:

+I tried the desktop route but she doesn't turn up in my 'Hidden users'; I assume that's an option that really only applies for people blocking users from their own channel, rather than channels they view.
+I can't *currently* try the mobile app version because I'm temporarily on a very old phone which can't update to a modern enough version of iOS for the YT app, but I'll have the chance to later.

+----- __1021.7__ -----2023-01-11 11:45:59+08:00:

+Nope, nothing there.

+----- __1021.8__ -----2023-01-11 11:46:11+08:00:

+Nope, nothing there.

 ### 1022: [How did Imperial Russia first expand across, then maintain order and supplies to, its vast Siberian empire?](https://old.reddit.com/r/WarCollege/comments/101wuib/how_did_imperial_russia_first_expand_across_then/), submitted on 2023-01-03 11:29:40+08:00.

 ----- __1022.1__ -----2023-01-04 17:53:37+08:00: